tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/设置 CVM 容器集群与黑石容器集群互通_intl.md

 ## Operation Scenario

-Peering Connection is a high-bandwidth and high-quality connectivity service that makes possible communication among Tencent Cloud resources.
+Peering Connection is a high-bandwidth and high-quality connection service that links Tencent Cloud resources.
 You can achieve inter-region cross-VPC communication among different clusters through a peering connection.
 This document mainly describes how to establish a peering connection between a BM VPC and a public cloud VPC to enable communication among CPM instances and containers.

 >!
 > - This document uses a cluster that has been created and a node that has been added in a public cloud as an example.
 For more information about how to create a cluster, see [Creating a Cluster](https://cloud.tencent.com/document/product/457/11741).